joshuahiggins/tone-service-app/README.md

     bun run dev

-This will compile and start the application, being available on http://localhost:42000
+This will build and start the application, being available on http://localhost:42000

 To `build` the Tone WebApp for production, run: